maxkossek/maxkossek.github.io/_posts/2020-06-17-standard-ml.md

 Expressions in the interpreter have to separated by a semicolon (";").
 In a source code file, this operator should not be used.

+Standard ML implementation files have a ".sml" files.
+Signature files carry a ".sig" extension.

 Comments begin with `(*` and end with `*)`.